Beautiful Villages near Porto

 I just couldn’t leave Viana do Castelo out of this list because I have to tell you about the absolutely delicious Bolas de Berlim that I tasted there.
 (I’m a sweet tooth, what can I say?)

 While Bola de Berlim, a type of custard doughnut, can be found everywhere in Portugal, the best that I have ever tasted are from Manuel Natário Bakery.
-They’re so good that they have been recognised internationally – even getting an article in the english newspaper The Guardian.
-I couldn’t agree more and if you ever find yourself in Viana do Castelo, eat one or two.
+They’re so good that they have been recognised internationally on an article in The Guardian.
+So if you ever find yourself in Viana do Castelo, eat one or two.
 Maybe three. 😉

-On your visit to Viana do Castelo, one of the most beautiful villages near Porto, you should plan to spend some of your time in Santa Luzia Sanctuary, famous for its unmatchable view of the region.
-Perched upon the Santa Luzia mountain, this monument offers a 360º view of the surrounding area.
+On your visit to Viana do Castelo, one of the most beautiful villages near Porto, you should include the Santa Luzia Sanctuary, famous for its unmatchable view of the region.

 How to get there: Unfortunately there is no train connection from Porto to Viana do Castelo.
-Fortunately it is a 40 minutes drive from Porto so you can just rent a car on AutoEurope.
+But it is a 40 minutes drive from Porto, so you can just rent a car on DiscoverCars.

-Where to stay in Viana do Castelo: you could stay at Hotel Laranjeira, an intimate but spacious hotel, right in the centre of the city and 500m away from the Atlantic Ocean.
-If you prefer, you can stay in Cantinho da Matriz, a cozy apartment in the centre of the historical area.
-Alternatively, you can board in a hostel and I recommend Albergue de Peregrinos, which is a few meters away from the Santa Luzia Sanctuary.
+Where to stay in Viana do Castelo: you could stay at Hotel Laranjeira, an intimate but spacious hotel, right in the centre of the city and close to the Atlantic Ocean.
+If you prefer, you can stay in Cantinho da Matriz, a cozy apartment in the city centre.
+A more affordable option is the Albergue de Peregrinos, which is next to the Santa Luzia Sanctuary.

 Santo Tirso